 6 SIGNS OF A GREAT LOGO

 Every company needs a logo, but not all logos are created equal.
-Throughout our time in marketing and design, we've identified a handful of characteristics which separate the great logos from the mundane.
+Throughout our time in marketing and design, we've identified a handful of characteristics that separate the great logos from the mundane.

 It is important for logos to be distinct.
 If we print out all of your competitors' logos on a sheet of paper, yours should stand out (for the right reasons).
 This practice is a condensed version of what consumers experience every day as they make their way through the world.
 They are bombarded with hundreds, if not thousands, of marketing communications, all with their respective logos and associated brands.
 Inevitably, many of these logos are assigned to the mental recycle bin and forgotten to time.

 To achieve the highest potential brand awareness in the shortest amount of time - such as a consumer passing a sign or scrolling past an ad - you must have a logo which does not blend into the background.
 If a consumer's eye is effectively caught, the more chance there is that they will engage with your message and the more chance there is that you will be the first in line whenever they must recall a brand who offers a solution to their particular problem.
 Distinctiveness is good.

 Not in the sense of whether or not everything is correctly centred or the text is aligned, but whether or not the logo is an accurate reflection of the status of the brand and is aligned with the marketing mix.